samanthawebster/thesis-spida/README.md

 The original code for addEMCCDNoise, addLaserProfile, and getCtrlPxl was written by Simon Sehayek.
 The original SpIDA code was written by Antoine Godin and collaborators.

 The first modification was calling addEMCCDNoise rather than addPMTNoise in RunImageSim.
 This creates and saves a .tif image representing the noise of an EMCCD detector.
+This file can be opened with ImageJ.
 The noise is simulated using the model described in [1].

 References